 We provide every student at the Ottawa Catholic School Board with meaningful opportunities to learn about Indigenous peoples and participate in Indigenous-centred activities.
-If your child self-identifies as First Nation, Métis, or Inuit, we also provide further culturally-relevant programming to honour your Indigenous ancestry and support their academic success.
+If your child self-identifies as First Nation, Métis, or Inuit, we also provide further culturally-relevant programming to honour your child’s Indigenous ancestry and support their academic success.

 OCSB Response to the Truth and Reconciliation Calls to Action

 Indigenous knowledge is fundamental to understanding the physical world.
 We are committed to teaching all students and staff the complete and honest history of Canada.
-We must begin to create pathways towards the right relationships, decolonization, and reindigenization.
-Please read the OCSB Response to the Truth and Reconciliation Calls to Action.Read Document
+We must begin to create pathways towards respectful relationships, decolonization, and Indigenization of the curriculum.
+Read the OCSB Response to the Truth and Reconciliation Calls to Action to learn more.

 Indigenous self-identification is entirely voluntary and confidential.
 Proof of ancestry is NOT required.
 You can self-identify when you register for school or complete our Indigenous Self-Identification Form online using the button below.
 If you prefer a paper form, you can request a copy from your school.